silvhua/lighthouse-capstone-project/README.md

 For the reasons outlined above, competitive athletes and exercisers benefit from estimating their maximal strength (as indicated by 1RM) using submaximal loads (e.g. 80%).
 Athletes and exercisers use weight lifted to evaluate strength becauase it is an objective indicator of how much force the body exerts. **Concentric velocity** (i.e. movement speed when lifting the weight) is an additional objective indicator of force: Being able to move the same weight at a faster speed means that more force is being applied.

-Athletes who track their concentric velocities during exercise testing with a range of weights can create a **load-velocity profile** (see figure 1 below).
+An athlete can obtain a **load-velocity profile** by recording the mean concentric velocity for each of multiple submaximal loads (see figure 1 below).
 Statistical linear regression can then be used to estimate 1RM using the:
 * slope of the load-volocity profile (**LV slope**),
 * intercept of the load-velocity profile (**LV intercept**), and
 * estimated or previously-measured velocity at 100% of the 1RM, known as the **minimum velocity threshold (MVT)**